-Proposing Solutions?
 Learn What Executives Want to Hear: How to Pitch an Idea

 Do you know what is most important to the executive or manager you’re presenting to?
 (Hint: It’s not the details.)
 When you begin your presentation or pitch, the first thing you say needs to be that executive or manager’s goal.
 The number one thing executives and managers are charged with today is doing more with less.
-It is crucial that you put your idea, recommendation or solution in terms that will meet this goal.
-If you can tell an executive how your idea will either save them money or increase profitability, you will be well on your way to getting the idea approved.
+If you can tell an executive how your idea will either save money, save time or increase profitability, you are off to a great start.
 If you cannot provide this information, your idea may be shot down before your limited timeframe to present is even up.

-We all know executives are busy.
-They have a lot of tough choices to make and are pressured from various stakeholders.
-As a presenter, it is your job to make their life easier.
-Give them information that will make it obvious what choice they should make regarding your solution or recommendation.
-You can help do the thinking for them by explaining the short term and long term impact of your recommendation.
-There might be short term costs but long term profitability involved.
+Present information that will make it obvious what choice they should make.
+You can help do the thinking for them by explaining the short and long-term impacts of your recommendation.
+There might be short-term costs, but long-term profitability involved.
 Don’t leave it up to them to figure that out.
-You have to spell it out in a way that is easy for them to quickly follow.
+Spell it out in a way that is easy for them to follow.

-3. Think about where the resources are going to come from (people or finances).
+Identify where the resources are coming from (people or finances).

 Your recommendation will likely require an initial investment.
-Even if there are long term gains, you still need to address where this initial investment, whether it be manpower or finances, will come from.
-You should provide two or more clear suggestions regarding staff and fund allocations.
-This shows that you have fully thought your proposal through and are aware of the investment required.
-Most importantly it takes the guess work out of it for the executive.
+Even if there are long term gains, you still need to address where the initial investment, whether it be manpower or finances, will come from.
+Provide two or more clear suggestions regarding staff and fund allocations.
+This shows that you have fully thought through your proposal and are aware of the investment required.
+Most importantly, it takes the guess work out of it for the executive.

-You may be addressing a problem that had been around for years and the status quo is no longer efficient.
+You may be addressing a problem that has been around for years and the status quo is no longer efficient.
 Ask yourself, “How can we do it differently?”
-To stand out from other managers, you will want to consider how you can do something in a more productive, efficient way.
+To stand out from others, you will want to consider how you can do something in a more productive, efficient way.
 Be creative.
 Executives like to see that someone is coming up with new ideas.
-Even though the bottom line (cutting costs and increasing profitability) is important, executives also want to know that you can solve problems differently than in the past.
+Even though the bottom line (cutting costs and increasing profitability) is important, executives also want to know that you can solve problems.